haveno-dex/haveno-docs/docs/the-project/payment_methods/ACH.md

 ACH Transfers are one of the main two bank transfer payment method in the the US.
 The other being Domestic Wire transfer.

-**Contents:**
--- 1 What countries are available for ACH?
--2 What currencies are available for ACH?
--3 What is the maximum trading duration for ACH?
--4 What is the maximum XMR limit for an ACH trade?
--5 Is ACH a payment method that can be signed?
--6 How do I set up a ACH account?
--7 How do I add ACH as a payment method in Haveno?
--8 How do I buy XMR with my ACH account?
--9 How do I sell XMR with my ACH account?
--10 Are there any limits for me to be aware of when using my ACH account?
--11 Are there any fees for me to be aware of when using my ACH account?
--12 How does dispute resolution when trading with ACH?

 #### What countries are available for ACH?

 ACH is available in the United States.